About Me

 I am a Registered Counselling Therapist-Candidate (RCT-C24-122) with the Nova Scotia College of Counselling Therapists.
 My supervisor is Jillian Rankin (jillian@calmingwaters.ca).

-In addition, I am a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
-I am also a Professional Member of CCPA.
+In addition, I am a Professional Certified Member of the Canadian Counselling and Psychotherapy Association (CCPA) who holds a designation of Canadian Certified Counsellor (CCC).

 I completed my Master of Education in Counselling from Acadia University.
 My courses included: